rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 Native networks can be deployed to devices that fulfill the following requirements:

 * Any online device with docker runtime and AMD64 architecture
-* The **network_interface**  configuration variable must be set to a valid network interface name eg *enp1s0* that will be used by other deployments for communication to this native network.
 * **Restart policy**: Kindly refer to the [restart policy](/5_deep-dives/52_software-development/528_deployment-phase/#restart-policy).